Learn the five principles required for innovative thinking

 Professor of Leadership and Organizational Change at IMD

 Ina Toegel’s research focuses on team dynamics, organizational change management, top management teams during corporate renewal, and founder influence.
-She directs the Teams Reimagined program which supports executives in achieving team flow and transforming a group of individuals into a high-performing dream team.
+She directs the Leading High-Performance Teams program which supports executives in achieving team flow and transforming a group of individuals into a high-performing dream team.